Major League Venues and Amenities

 Dedicated Athletes and Sports Fans

 Minnesota produces many Olympic athletes, and residents live an active lifestyle embracing recreational sports.
-The Twin Cities area was rated #1 in the 2014 list of America's fittest cities by the American College of Sports Medicine.
+The Twin Cities area was rated #1 on the 2014 list of America's fittest cities by the American College of Sports Medicine.
 This emphasis on active recreation and sports is reflected in the sports facilities and dedicated fans in cities across the state.

 Among Minnesota's most notable athletes: Bronko Nagurski (Pro Football Hall of Famer), Kevin McHale (NBA All-Star), Herb Brooks ("Miracle on Ice" Olympic hockey coach), Joe Mauer (Minnesota Twins MVP), Paul Molitor (MLB Hall of Famer), Lindsey Vonn (Olympic gold medal skier), Lindsay Whalen (WNBA player) and Mallory Weggemann (Paralympic gold medal swimmer).